georgeflanagin/blather/README.md

 # bLaTheR
 A very simple, one file, pure-Python predictive text generator, with few external dependencies.
-As a demonstration, it is entertaining.
+This is not a serious tool; only an entertaining diversion.

 ### About

-This is a one file, simple, travesty generator.
-It takes a text file and generates a travesty that has the same statistical properties as the
+bLaTheR is a simple travesty generator.
+It takes a text file (or files) and generates a travesty that has the same statistical properties as the
 input: same vocabulary, same average sentence length.
 Whatever you want to measure about the input will be the same in the output.
-Outside of entertainment, the only purpose might be testing.

 Note that this program is unaware of grammar, parts of speech, sentence patterns, nor any of the other attributes of textual analysis that make